nathschwarz/pacogen/README.md

 The PaCoGen ist meant to do ease the creation of new code-files.
 You define placeholders in your profile and call them later in your template-files.
 No duplication, no need to update a bunch of templates.
 Change the content of the placeholder and that's it - any future created document will have the updated version.

-###'Why bash?' or Requirements
+###'Why Bash?' or Requirements
-Because I can.
-That's why.
-And this script should run solely with bash v4+
+This script should run solely with bash version 4 and upper.

+I chose to write PaCoGen in Bash to extend my knowdledge in its usage and scripting.
+Maybe it isn't as neat as it would be in another language, but that wasn't the target.
+However the make it actually usable is the second scope.

 ##How to use
 ###Input